 As one of the pioneers of web hosting, Inmotion has been around since 2001 and has served since then a large base of happy customers – “300K domains and counting” their website states.

-Their US-based support team is committed to make sure you succeed in your projects regardless of the time of day or day of year you need help.
+Their US-based support team is committed to making sure you succeed in your projects regardless of the time of day or day of the year you need help.
 A vast knowledge base comprising more than 3K do-it-yourself articles and an active community can help you get started with setting up services and answer any questions you may have quickly.

 Their plans start at $4.89 for business hosting and go up to high performance dedicated servers for $229.99/month.
 Inmotion also offers website design starting with a free consultation with their experts.
 That hands down is certainly a plus.
 You should definitely check them out.